snowdj/bradonomics.github.io/_posts/2014-08-01-baseline-report-july-2014.md

 ---
 layout: article
-title: Monthly Expense Report for Chiang Mai Thailand - July 2014
+title: July 2014 Expense Report for Chiang Mai Thailand
 headline: Baseline Report July 2014
 modified:
 excerpt: Living for less than $400 per month in Chiang Mai? $500 per month is no longer the exception, it's the rule.